llm-bible/llm-bible.github.io/_publications/waaler2024prompt.markdown

 bibkey: waaler2024prompt
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.12848"}
-tags: ['Responsible AI', 'Agentic', 'Model Architecture', 'Tools', 'RAG', 'GPT', 'Ethics and Bias', 'Prompting', 'Applications']
+tags: ['Responsible AI', 'Agentic', 'GPT', 'Tools', 'Ethics and Bias', 'Applications', 'RAG', 'Model Architecture', 'Prompting']
 ---
 Patients with schizophrenia often present with cognitive impairments that may hinder their ability to learn about their condition.
 These individuals could